ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding AE.md

 <summary>Review Steps</summary>

 - [ ] Netsuite dbt models 101: Familiarize yourself with the Netsuite models by watching this [Data Netsuite dbt models](https://www.youtube.com/watch?v=u2329sQrWDY&feature=youtu.be).
 You will need to be logged into [GitLab Unfiltered](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A/).
-- [ ] For access to Netsuite, your manager will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
-Please confirm with your manager that this has been done.

 </details>